cybersader/awesome-cybersader/📁 06 - Cybersader Arsenal/THE PERSONAL CYBER RESILIENCE GUIDE/THE PERSONAL CYBER RESILIENCE GUIDE.md

 # Media

-- Use "unbiased" sources? - yeah...that's a dilemma
+- Use "unbiased" sources? - yeah...that's a dilemma.
+Just seek out the truth honestly and try to see things from other perspectives the best you can.
+It's no productive to go fight some ghosts.
 - Avoid "free" websites or minimize data and maximize privacy on them to demotivate unethical/immoral means to monetization
 - Use [Sub-Based & Ad-Avoiding Media Platforms](../../🕸️%20UNSTRUCTURED/Sub-Based%20&%20Ad-Avoiding%20Media%20Platforms.md)